Installation

 Debug builds

-If you want to build and enable Bugsee only in debug builds, there are few things you need to do.
+If you want to build and enable Bugsee only in debug builds, there are a few things you need to do.

 pod 'Bugsee', :configurations => ['Debug']